strawberry-graphql/strawberry/docs/guides/dataloaders.md

 pip install uvicorn
 ```

-and then, asumming we named our file above `schema.py` we start the app with
+and then, assuming we named our file above `schema.py` we start the app with

 ```
 uvicorn schema:app